Henok-SE/Laptop_Registraion/README.md

 A web-based laptop registration system built to replace manual paperwork at college campuses.

-## 📋 Overview
-This system digitizes the laptop registration process, helping campus staff manage registrations efficiently.
-It solves the real problem of lost paper files, manual entries, and duplicate registrations that plagued campus administration.

-Originally built as a C++ console application with file handling, it was rebuilt as a web application for a warmer, more intuitive user experience that staff would actually enjoy using.

 ## 🔗 Live Demo
 [https://laptop-registraion.vercel.app/](https://laptop-registraion.vercel.app/)

 **Demo Credentials:**
 Username: `admin`
 Password: `1234admin#10`

+## 📋 Overview
+This system digitizes the laptop registration process, helping campus staff manage registrations efficiently.
+It solves the real problem of lost paper files, manual entries, and duplicate registrations that plagued campus administration.

+Originally built as a C++ console application with file handling, it was rebuilt as a web application for a warmer, more intuitive user experience that staff would actually enjoy using.

+**🚧 Ongoing Project:** I'm currently working with campus stakeholders to implement this system in our university.
+The goal is to replace the existing manual process with this digital solution.

 ## ✨ Features
 - ✅ **Digital Registration** - Replace stacks of paper forms with clean digital entries